Gizra/Gizra-Way-Book/escalation_and_timeboxing.md

 ### Review and prepare the tasks

 1. **Understand the task**.
-Ask question until you do.
+Ask questions until you do.
-2. **Check time boxing**.
+2. **Check the timeboxing**.
 If it doesn’t make sense to you, communicate that to your team lead.
 3. **Outline the solution** in advance if you are not sure about it so your team lead can review it.

-## Time Boxing
+## Timeboxing

 1. Timeboxing is the **amount of time set to complete a task**.
-2. It is the most important tool to manage our project, and have real time monitoring over them.
+2. It is our most important tool to manage our project, and have real-time monitoring.
 3. Timeboxing is based on an **average** skilled developer - _not_ according to who will be doing the task.
-4. **Escalation in timebox** - An update to an issue should happen about **once an hour** \(update/ image/ git commit\).
-If you see the timebox is reaching don't wait to the last minute.
-Reach out to your team lead \(technical stuff\) or account manager \(spec\) and communicate it, via a comment on GitHub.
+4. **Escalating in the timebox.** An update to an issue should happen about **once an hour** \(update/ image/ git commit\).
+If you see that you are reaching the timebox, don't wait to the last minute - reach out to your team lead \(technical stuff\) or account manager \(spec\) and communicate it, via a comment on GitHub.

-## Report in Productivity
+## Reporting in Productivity

 1. Be accurate in reporting!
 We need real numbers to help us as a company do our best.
 It's not about nit picking with employees.
 2. **Update every day**.
 This is important for our reporting with the clients.
 3. Expectations: in Gizra's 9 hour days, we expect to see 6-8 hours of productive time.
 Yes, take breaks as needed but when you work, be focused.
-4. Non-project reporting:

-   * **IT issues** - Install issues are taken into consideration.
-   * **Training** - Sessions and practice.
-   * **Gizra Meetings** - Company wide meetings and personal meetings with Operations Manager.
-   * **Business Development** -  This includes any work on gizra.com, blog posts, marketing materials, and RFP materials.

-5. Installation and set-ups - this is reported inside the project with the label “Installation and set-up”.
+4. How to report your work is detailed in the [Reporting in Productivity](https://www.thegizraway.com/productivity.html) chapter.

 ## Team Leads

 ### Task process

-Know the activity process, monitor it, and clear away as many obstacles as possible - Beginning of the week is best.
+Know the activity process, monitor it, and clear away as many obstacles as possible - beginning of the week is best.
 Review the solution outlines written by the developers, and give your input if necessary.

 ### Escalation process

 Make sure you don't spend too much time along with the dev trying to fix it.
 15 minutes are probably the maximum - after that your time should be calculated as part of the task.
-That is, if you and the developer sat together for 30 minutes, than both of you should clock it in Productivity.
+That is, if you and the developer sat together for 30 minutes, then both of you should clock it in Productivity.

 ### Feedback